Change Your Thoughts to Change Your Life

 If this article was helpful, you can go deeper in my book: SINGLE.
 ON PURPOSE.

-Launch your coaching career the right way!
+If you've been thinking about becoming a life coach, there's no better time than now.
 Check out Lumia Life Coach Training - a program that's every bit as unique as you are.
 Grounded in science, our ICF accredited program features authentic instructors, a robust curriculum, and fellow students dedicated to becoming a force for good in the world of coaching.